Freeway Well Feasibility Study

 For many years, Santa Rosa Water has wanted to study groundwater resources below the Freeway Well and determine if it’s feasible to rehabilitate the well or replace it, but the City has not had the resources to do so.
 The State Water Resources Control Board expressed interest in aiding the City and has awarded a grant to help fund the Freeway Well.

 The project is currently underway for construction of a monitoring well on site.
-Construction is anticipated to be completed by February 2021.
+Construction is anticipated to be completed by February 2020.
 For more information, please see the documents and timeline below and contact information posted to the right.
 For construction information, click here.

 Disclosure Statement: Funding for this project has been provided in full or part through an agreement with the State Water Resources Control Board using funds from Proposition 1.
 The contents of this document do not necessarily reflect the views and policies of the foregoing, nor does mention of trade names or commercial products constitute endorsement or recommendation for use .